 Finally, the safety of the apartment is a serious concern for tenants.
 If they feel unsafe, they’ll consider moving.
 So, managers must take action to secure the property through upgrades, maintenance, or repairs.
 When a property has security problems, it poses legal concerns from tenants and puts investors’ assets at risk.

-With this in mind, property managers need to take steps to protect real estate from internal and external threats.
-As a result, they’ll reduce operating costs from fewer repairs while at the same time making tenants feel more comfortable with the safety measures in place.
+With this in mind, property managers must protect real estate from internal and external threats.
+As a result, they’ll reduce operating costs through fewer repairs while making tenants feel more comfortable with the safety measures in place.